scalar-labs/kelpie-test/lamb/README.md

 ```

 ## How to run a test
-Before benchmarking, you have to set up your Scalar DL environment.
+Before benchmarking, you first have to set up your Scalar DL environment.
-1. Make Lamb configuration file like [lamb_config.toml](./lamb_config.toml)
+1. Make Lamb configuration file.
+See [lamb_config.toml](./lamb_config.toml) as a sample.
 2. Make a contract configuration file to specify your contract
     - Refer to [Contract configuration](#Contract-configuration)
     - [sample_contract_config.json](./sample_contract_config.json) is a sample configuration
-3. Make a variable configuration file to configure variables in the contract configuration file
+3. Make a variable configuration file to configure variables defined in the contract configuration file
     - Refer to [Variable configuration](#Variable-configuration)
     - [sample_variable_config.json](./sample_variable_config.json_config.json) is a sample configuration
 4. Run a test with Kelpie